MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 ## CSS

 1. What are CSS selectors?
+Just points to the element(s) you want to style.
+A selector has a property and a value.
 1. What is selector specificity?
 1. What is the difference between selectors `.class1.class2` and `.class1 .class2` (space added)?
 1. How about these selectors `.class1 .class2` and `.class1 > .class2`?